 The interim results for Situational Judgement are:

-Compared to last year’s interim results, more test-takers have achieved Band 1 in Situational Judgement this year – 22% this year vs. 16% last year.
+Compared to last year’s interim results, more test-takers have achieved Band 1 in Situational Judgement this year – 27% this year vs. 22% last year, and only 8% scored in Band 4, vs 11% last year.

-By 11th September 18,770 candidates had taken the UCAT, with another 18,000 expected to do so before the end of the cycle.
-This amounts to a total expected number of 36,770.
-This is very close to the 37,230 who sat the UCAT test last year.
-Given that UCAT, at the same stage of the testing period last year, estimated roughly 37,000 test-takers, it seems reasonable to take their estimates seriously.
+This is very close to the 36,374 who sat the UCAT test last year.
+Given that UCAT, at the same stage of the testing period last year, estimated roughly 36,000 test-takers, it seems reasonable to take their estimates seriously.

 Last year we saw that the actual mean UCAT score was lower than the preliminary mean score, and we expect this will probably happen again this year.

-For 2021, the preliminary mean score was 2,570 but the actual mean score ended up being 2,499.
-If this year’s preliminary mean score is 2,554 then we’d expect to see the actual mean score somewhere in the range of 2,500-2,470 once testing has finished.
+For 2022, the preliminary mean score was 2,554 but the actual mean score ended up as 2,500.
+If this year’s preliminary mean score is 2,568 then we’d expect to see the actual mean score somewhere in the range of 2,49o to 2,550 once testing has finished.

 Loading More Content